 All major wireless network companies now offer shared plans that include unlimited talk and text and a pool of data that's used by all the devices on your account.
-Pricing is based on the size of the data pool plus a line access charge for each device, which can include smartphones, basic phones, tablets, mobile hotspots and more.
-Smartphones carry the largest line access charge -- typically $40 per device -- but carriers discount that heavily depending on whether or not the device is subsidized (no discount), purchased outright, bought on an installment contract or leased, as well as the size of the data pool (with larger plans getting the biggest breaks).
-Some carriers still market single-line plans, but, in reality, these are shared plans with smaller data pools.
-Others, such as AT&T and Verizon, as of mid-August 2015, don't offer them at all to new subscribers.
+Pricing of some are based on the size of the data pool, while others -- including T-Mobile and Sprint -- are once again offering unlimited data plans.
+To that, you'll typically add a line access charge for each device, which can include smartphones, basic phones, tablets, mobile hotspots and more.
+Some carriers still market single-line plans, but, in reality, these are shared plans with smaller data pools and the line access charge included in the overall cost.

 The bottom line is that the decision as to whether a prepaid or postpaid plan is best will depend almost exclusively on your circumstances and needs, and both are fine choices.
 This report focuses exclusively on postpaid cellphone plans; as noted earlier, see our separate report on prepaid cell phone plans for more information on that option.

 In this report, we name the best cell phone plans based on many factors, including coverage.
 However, keep in mind that even those networks that perform the best on a national, state-wide or even regional basis will still have local coverage gaps, while a network that might not perform so well elsewhere, will be gangbusters in those spots where you use your phone most often.
 Coverage maps provided by most carriers are optimistic, at best, and based on theoretical coverage without regard to things like hills, buildings, trees and the like, all of which can impact performance.
 T-Mobile breaks from the pack a bit by supplementing its coverage maps with information on signal strength drawn from its users' phones.